 How to Use Compost as a Potting Mix

-For urban households with limited or no soil space, harvested compost works excellently as a potting mix when combined with cocopeat in equal proportions.
+The actual transition from kitchen waste to vegetables happens at this stage — when cured compost becomes a potting mix.
+For urban households with limited or no soil space, harvested compost works excellently when combined with cocopeat in equal proportions.

 Mix one part cured compost with one part cocopeat.